-Species: Haliaeetus leucocephalus, Bald Eagle • Born: 1982 • Gender: Male • Disability: Amputated Wing
+Species: Haliaeetus leucocephalus, Bald Eagle • Hatch Year: 1982 • Gender: Male • Disability: Amputated Wing

 This is a tale about Osceola, a one-winged eagle that returns to the sky through hang gliding.
 His story begins in 1983 in a field in eastern Arkansas.
 Two rabbit hunters were crossing this field when they spotted an immature Bald eagle on the ground, trying to become airborne.